A magnum of wine is two quarts; a

 that man before wine is in him is a lamb,

 when he drinks moderately he is a lion,

-when like a sot he is a swine, but after
+when like a sot he is a swine,

 that any further excess makes him an ape

 Source: Dictionary of Phrase and Fable, E. Cobham Brewer, 1894

 - wine - wine wine, alcoholic beverage made by the fermentation of the juice of the grape.
 So ancient that ...